 Your support helps us better understand what’s motivating the communities we write for and about.
 Donate today.
 For more news and context, sign up for our daily newsletter.

-Why do a poll?
+Why poll?

-How this poll worked — plus how polls work generally
+How this poll worked (plus how polls work generally)

-For this 19th News/SurveyMonkey poll, 20,191 American adults took the survey.
+For this 19th News/SurveyMonkey poll, 20,807 American adults took the survey.
 The modeled error estimate — the equivalent of a traditional margin of error for surveys of this type — is plus or minus one percentage point.
 That means the true value of any number for the total number of respondents is expected to be at most one point more or less than what is reported in this survey, at a 95 percent level of confidence.
 For results based on subgroups, the error estimate will be higher.

 SurveyMonkey goes into more detail here.